 Anadarko is among the largest independent oil and gas exploration and production companies in the world, with 2.45 billion BOE of proved reserves as of December 31, 2005.
 Our major areas of operations are located in the United States, primarily in Texas, Louisiana, the mid-continent region and the western states, Alaska and in the deepwaters of the Gulf of Mexico, as well as in Algeria.
-We have oil and gas operations in Canada, but intend to sell them as part our portfolio-refocusing effort.
 We also have production in Venezuela and Qatar and are executing strategic exploration programs in several other countries.
 We actively market natural gas, oil and NGLs and own and operate gas gathering systems in our core producing areas.
 In addition, we engage in the hard minerals business through non-operated joint ventures and royalty arrangements in several coal, trona (natural soda ash) and industrial mineral mines located on lands within and adjacent to our Land Grant holdings.
 Our Land Grant holdings comprise an eight million acre strip running through portions of Colorado, Wyoming and Utah where we own most of our fee mineral rights.
-We are committed to minimizing the environmental impact of exploration and production activities in our worldwide operations through programs such as CO2 sequestration and the reduction of surface area used for production facilities.
+We are committed to minimizing the environmental impact of exploration and production activities in our worldwide operations through programs such as CO_2 sequestration and the reduction of surface area used for production facilities.
+On September 14, 2006, we announced we agreed to sell our wholly owned subsidiary, Anadarko Canada Corporation, to Canadian Natural Resources Ltd. as part of our portfolio-refocusing efforts.